Cars in the 1920s: New leisure activities

 The freedoms and recreation that cars provided led to the invention of car racing.
 Onlookers enjoyed this new form of racing and often made car purchases based on car models and brands in the race.
 This was one way that automotive companies were able to advertise for their new cars.
 In 1922, a contestant named Noel Bullock participated in the Pikes Peak, Colorado championship race with his Model T, named "Old Liz."
 It was compared to a tin can due to its lack of paint and hood, which gave the car its nickname, "Tin Liz."
 Its sturdiness and speed led to its winning of the race against all other expensive cars of the time.
-From that point on, "Tin Lizzie" became the name for all Model T cars, as its win was reported in newspapers throughout the country.
+From that point on, "Tits win was reported in newspapers throughout the country.
 This further popularized Ford cars, as well as the sport of auto racing.
 Auto racing eventually led to the development of NASCAR.

 New war technology

-At the start of World War II, the automotive industry began to center their focus on supplying materials for the war.
+At the start of World War I, the automotive industry began to center their focus on supplying materials for the war.
 New technologies like the armored car and advanced tanks were created.
 In addition, more roadways were paved to make transportation during the war more fast and efficient.
 As a result, ownership of cars decreased, and public transportation increased.
-People spent their savings on necessities rather than the personal freedom that cars gave.
-After World War II, the purchase of cars increased once more.
-This clearly exhibited the United States and Western European preference of the time towards the flexibility of cars.
+People spent their savings on necessities rather than automotive products.
+After World War I, the purchase of cars increased once more as incomes and leisure time increased.